eeevanbbb/BandNameTwitterBot/README.md

 ## Source

 The band names come from a markov chain based on band names contributed to a private Facebook.com group that you cannot join.

+But you can get as many of the band names as you like here: http://bands.evanb.io

+## Credit

+Credit goes to the hundreds of people who have contributed band names to the Facebook.com group that was used to train this bot.
+Thanks!
+You have been replaced!